 Title II of the Indian Self-Determination Act Amendments of 1994 (Pub.
-L. 103-413, the "Tribal Self-Governance Act" or the "Act") instituted a permanent self-governance program at the Department of the Interior.
-Under the self-governance program, certain programs, services, functions, and activities, or portions thereof, in Interior bureaus other than BIA are eligible to be planned, conducted, consolidated, and administered by a self-governance tribal government.
+L. 103-413, the "Tribal SelfGovernance Act" or the "Act") instituted a permanent self-governance program at the Department of the Interior.
+Under the self-governance program, certain programs, services, functions, and activities, or portions thereof, in Interior bureaus other than BIA are eligible to be planned, conducted, consolidated, and administered by a self-governance tribe.